 In this segment, we would be shedding more light on how content marketing benefits brands in the Nigerian market.

-One brand in the financial sector that has mastered the act of churning our ground breaking contents in their ads work is Sterling Bank.
-They always come up with jaw breaking contents that sway the minds of their target audience.
+One brand in the financial sector that has mastered the act of churning our groundbreaking content in their ads work is Sterling Bank.
+They always come up with jaw-breaking content that sways the minds of their target audience.

-Sterling Bank’s creative team seems to always have a content that relates with every event, and most importantly with the obvious realities in the lives of their audience.
+Sterling Bank’s creative team seems to always have a content that relates to every event, and most importantly with the obvious realities in the lives of their audience.

 The core aim of content marketing is to make the end audience understand that their choice brands also care for them, and this they can see from the kind of adverts that their choice brands unveil to them.

-“Let’s use a case of a company which I’ll term “X” that deals in the selling of fashion accessories and regularly sending emails and writing blogposts on how to look good to their customers.
-Content shared also includes how to combine cloths and perfect wears for different weather condition”
+“Let’s use a case of a company which I’ll term “X” that deals in the selling of fashion accessories and regularly sending emails and writing blog posts on how to look good to their customers.
+Content shared also includes how to combine clothes and perfect wears for different weather condition”

 “There is a case study of another company which I’ll term “Y” that is in the same fashion line, the only thing they do is urging customers to always buy their products without giving any tips about fashion”

 If I am a potential customer and have had an encounter with both stores and they give the same quality, I’ll patronize store “X” and this is due to the obvious fact that their content marketing strategy shows that they are interested in me.
 While store “X” is more focused on driving sales to their store without taking the customers care into consideration.

 Position your business as an expert in your industry: Content marketing helps position a brand as an expert in an industry.
 The content marketing strategy of a brand should not be done haphazardly or any-how manner.
 It should be strategic and have a target audience at hand.
 A clue on how to go about this could be gotten on how Google positions its ads.
 They use a metric that is tailored to the user’s interest.